Blizzard Beach vs. Typhoon Lagoon: The Ultimate Guide to Disney’s Water Parks in Orlando

 Food at Blizzard Beach

-There are no indoor dining restaurants at Blizzard Beach, but there are plenty of picnic tables around the park where you can dine.
-Most are located outside of Lottawatta Lodge, designed to look like a ski chalet, which is the main quick service restaurant.
+There are no indoor dining restaurants at Blizzard Beach, but there are to-go food options and plenty of picnic tables around the park.
+Most of the picnic tables are located outside of Lottawatta Lodge (designed to look like a ski chalet), which is the main quick service restaurant.
 Lottawatta Lodge serves family-friendly burgers, flatbreads, and milkshakes, including a Salted Caramel Shake that adults can get spiked with bourbon.

 Towel and locker rentals are available at the Beach Haus at the front of the water park and Disney hotel guests can receive complimentary towels for each person in their party.
 There are lounge chairs stationed all over Blizzard Beach, but if you’re willing to pay a little extra, you can get a reserved spot for the day along with a few other perks.

 The Lodge Umbrellas are in a gated section of the park and come with two loungers, two beach chairs, an umbrella, and four towels.
 The Polar Patios are more expensive, but get you considerably more space, cushioned chairs, a locker, refillable drink mugs, free ice water, and a Disney Cast Member to take your food and drink orders.
-Advance reservations are highly recommended.
+I highly recommend making an advance reservation if this is something you’re interested in.

-Complete Guide to Disney’s Typhoon Lagoon Water Park: Everything You Need to Know
+Complete Guide to Disney’s Typhoon Lagoon Water Park

 Food at Disney's Typhoon Lagoon water park in Orlando (Photo: Kent Phillips).jpg

-Disney’s Typhoon Lagoon Water Park is located close to Disney Springs.
+Disney’s Typhoon Lagoon Water Park is located close to Disney World’s shopping and dining district, Disney Springs.
 Direct transportation is available between Typhoon Lagoon and all Walt Disney World Resort hotels, as well as Disney Springs.

 Like Blizzard Beach, Disney’s Typhoon Lagoon Water Park has its own fictional backstory.
 As the story goes, a typhoon wreaked havoc on a seaside tropical paradise, leaving devastating wreckage in its wake.
 The lush greenery and turquoise blue water give the whole water park a relaxing, laid-back feel, but the washed-up cargo, deep sea relics, and large shrimp boat (called Miss Tilly) that’s impaled on top of Mount Mayday add to the rogue storm legend.

 While the two Disney water parks share many features, Typhoon Lagoon does not have a sky-high body slide like Summit Plummet.
 It does, however, have a few things Blizzard Beach does not.
-The park’s newest attraction, Miss Adventure Falls (no height requirement), takes families on a rip-roaring (and very wet) inner tube raft adventure; Mayday Falls (no height requirement) is the highest and longest water slide at Typhoon Lagoon; and Crush ‘n’ Gusher (48-inch height requirement) is Disney World’s only water coaster.
+Miss Adventure Falls (no height requirement) takes you on a rip-roaring and very wet inner tube raft adventure; Mayday Falls (no height requirement) is the highest and longest water slide at Typhoon Lagoon; and Crush ‘n’ Gusher (48-inch height requirement) is Disney World’s only water coaster.

 PLAN YOUR TRIP: When Is the Best Time to Visit Disney World and Disneyland?